Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **leading** - A boolean specifying whether this is the primary (and default) entity or not.
 * **lockType** - Whether and which [locking strategy](#entity-lock-type) is applied.
 The default value is `PAGELOCK`.
 * **loggable** - A boolean specifying whether the [Loggable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/loggable.md) is used or not.
 The generator will create an additional entity for managing the log entries if set to `true`.
 There is no user interface for the version management yet (see [#30](https://github.com/Guite/MostGenerator/issues/30) for more information).
-* **metaData** - A boolean specifying whether this entity should have support for meta data.
-This is *deprecated* and will cause nothing.
 * **nameMultiple** - Plural form of the name.
 The generator uses this for collections, list views and other areas where multiple entities are used.
 * **onAccountDeletionCreator** - Controls how an app should change the creator when users are deleted.
 Only relevant if `standardFields` is enabled.
 Default value is `ADMIN`.
 The available options are listed [here](#account-deletion-handler).
 * **onAccountDeletionLastEditor** - Controls how an app should change the last editor when users are deleted.
 Only relevant if `standardFields` is enabled.
 Default value is `ADMIN`.
 The available options are listed [here](#account-deletion-handler).